0 User Reviews

 We tested the macOS client for IPv6 and IPv4 and found no leaks using the most recent Mac client.
-It is worth noting that the very latest version of the Hide.me client now has full IPv6 compatibility which means that it should no longer have any IPv6 issues whatsoever.
+The very latest version of the hide.me client now has full IPv6 compatibility, which means that it should no longer have any IPv6 issues whatsoever.

-Next, we checked Windows.
-We tested the most recent Windows client.
+Next, we checked Windows using the most recent Windows client.
 First, we tested for leaks using the office's IPv6 connection.
-We detected no IP leaks, no WebRTC leaks and no DNS leaks whatsoever.
+We detected no IP leaks, no WebRTC leaks, and no DNS leaks.
 The screenshot below shows the Windows leak test results.